daos-stack/daos/docs/admin/fabrics.md

 ### RoCE on NVIDIA Ethernet with DOCA-OFED and UCX

-While DAOS runs on any TCP network with the `ofi+tcp` provider, zAOS also supports RDMA over Converged Ethernet (RoCE) which will provide higher performance at lower CPU utilization.
+While DAOS runs on any TCP network with the `ofi+tcp` provider, DAOS also supports RDMA over Converged Ethernet (RoCE) which will provide higher performance at lower CPU utilization.

 In NVIDIA Ethernet environments, the recommended provider for